 English teachers are also recruited by organizations like Peace Corps, Volunteer Service Overseas in the UK and other NGOs.
 Many church and religious organizations also sponsor ESL teachers to teach the poor destitute children.

 Some popular ESL Job destinations: Some of the most popular ESL destinations are Spain, Russia, Italy, Poland, Romania, Germany, Slovakia, Greece, Czech Republic, China, South Korea, Taiwan, Vietnam, Indonesia, Thailand, Costa Rica, Brazil, Peru, Mexico, Argentina and Chile.

-Teachers of English: A native speaker belonging to the countries like US, UK, Canada, Australia, New Zealand and South Africa is much desired as an English language teacher by non English speaking countries.
-All that the native speaker needs, to be an ESL teacher, is to have a TEFL certificate, a degree in any discipline from any accredited university, a valid passport and permit to work in foreign soil.
-Some schools and institutions in certain countries may overlook the lack of degree in an ESL teacher but TEFL certification is an essential pre requisite for recruiting a teacher.
+All that an individual need, to be an ESL teacher, is to have a TEFL certificate, a degree in any discipline from any accredited university, a valid passport and permit to work in foreign soil.
+Some schools and institutions in certain countries may overlook the lack of degree in an ESL teacher but TEFL certification is an essential pre-requisite for recruiting a teacher.
 The TEFL certification will transfer within a short time a native speaker into a qualified English teacher.
-The typical contract is for six to twelve months.
+The typical contract is for 6-12 months.

 The notable advantage of Teaching English around the world being the brevity of the assignment which allows one to work while on a holiday in the foreign country or during a gap year or to find a placement as a Summer Job and earn an International Teaching experience which in the long-run benefits a first time English teacher.
 Facilities like accommodation and food allowances are at times inclusive as supplementary facilities for an English teacher; it's definitely an advantage of Teaching English Abroad.